sabre-io/sabre.io/source/dav/building-a-carddav-client.md

     HTTP/1.1 204 No Content
     ETag: "2134-315"

 The update gave us back the new ETag.
-SabreDAV gives this ETag on updates back most of the time, but not always.
+SabreDAV returns this ETag on updates most of the time, but not always.

-There are cases where the carddav server must modify the vcard immediatly after receiving it, for various reasons.
+There are cases where the CarddAV server must modify the vCard immediatly after receiving it, for various reasons.
 In those situations an ETag will _not_ be returned, and you should ideally issue a GET request immediately after to figure out how the server changed the contact.